tibe314/ShakkiTekoaly/documentation/Instructions_for_creating_an_engine.md

 The GameState class also keeps track of time (in milliseconds) remaining for each player, as provided by either Lichess or XBoard.
 This can be accessed with the methods ```getRemainingTime()``` and ```getRemainingTimeOpponent()```.
 This is not strictly required for writing a bot, but might be useful.

+### Where to write your code

+Of course, where you choose to write your code is up to you, but our intent is that you use the datastructureproject package for all your code, so that it is clearly separate from the template itself.